miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 If LaCroix ignores a delivered sarcophagus set G.Story_State = 60.
 Don't feed on quest NPCs and attack them to break feeding trance.
 If game crashes when entering certain levels drop inventory items.
-On encountering a hard to climb warrens staircase, just use jump.
-If a container auto-closes right-click the objects to choose them.
+If containers auto-close, right-click the objects to choose them.
-The blood bar may freeze and the health bar may look translucent.

 Open Technical Issues: